Living Here

 Our coastal lifestyle in the Gladstone Region is unique and worth preserving for generations to come.
 This Strategic Plan enables Gladstone Regional Council and stakeholders, including Traditional Owners, industry and residents, to be better prepared to reduce the impacts of coastal hazards on our communities, environment, cultural values, infrastructure, lifestyle and services, both now and into the future (to 2100).

-Our Coast Our Future Strategy Factsheets Online Mapping
+Our Coast Our Future Strategic Plan Factsheets Online Mapping

 Shoreline Erosion Management Plans